K8-Utill/kate-sleep-npm/README.md

 In the 1 paramter that is a Object can be composed of 2 values.

-`stuffedAnimals` a Array or String, for now we offer 1 stuffed animal which is `Baby Fox` but you can use your own stuffed animals.
+`stuffedAnimals` a Array or String, we offer 5 stuffed animal which is `Baby Fox, Moose, Frog, Dog, Wolf` but you can use your own stuffed animals.

 `cozyBed` is a Boolean, this will determine if Kate sleeps in a cozy bed or not.